Efficient Estimation in Single Index Models through Smoothing splines

 In this paper we propose a simple penalized least squares based estimator $(\hat{m}, \hat\theta)$ for the unknown link function, $m_0,$ and the index parameter, $\theta_0,$ in the single index model under mild smoothness assumptions on $m_0.$ We prove that $\hat{m}$ is rate optimal (for the given smoothness) and $\hat{\theta}$ is $\sqrt{n}$-consistent and asymptotically normal.
-Moreover under homoscedastic errors, we show that $\hat\theta$ (properly normalized) has the optimal variance in the sense of \cite{BickelEtAl93}.
-In contrast to existing procedures, our method involves only one tuning parameter.
+Moreover under homoscedastic errors, we show that $\hat\theta$ is efficient in the sense of \cite{BickelEtAl93}.
 We have developed the R package~\texttt{simest} to compute the proposed estimators.
 We observe that the PLSE has superior finite sample performance compared to most competing methods.